ampproject/amphtml/ads/adagio.md

 limitations under the License.
 -->

-# Ad.Agio
+# Neodata Ad.Agio adserver

-Please refer to [Neodata Help Desk](adagio@neodatagroup.com) for more information on how to get required ad tag or placement IDs.
+Please refer to [Neodata Help Desk](mailto:adagio@neodatagroup.com) for more information on how to get required parameters.

 ## Examples